Jasla123/Credit-Card-Fraud-Detection-Using-K-Means-Clustering/README.md

 Scikit-learn
 Jupyter Notebook

+_ _ _

 Methodology:

 1. Data Understanding

-*Loaded the dataset
+Loaded the dataset

-*Checked dataset shape
+Checked dataset shape

-*Examined column names and data types
+Examined column names and data types

-*Checked missing values
+Checked missing values

-*Analyzed the distribution of the Class column
+Analyzed the distribution of the Class column

 2. Data Preprocessing

- *Removed Time from the clustering features
+ Removed Time from the clustering features

- *Removed Class from the training data
+ Removed Class from the training data

- *Selected V1 to V28 and Amount
+ Selected V1 to V28 and Amount

- *Applied StandardScaler for feature scaling
+ Applied StandardScaler for feature scaling

 3. K-Means Clustering

- Used the Elbow Method to determine the number of clusters Selected K = 4
+ Used the Elbow Method to determine the number of clusters

+ Selected K = 4

  Trained the K-Means clustering model

  Assigned each transaction to a cluster

 4. Anomaly Detection

- *Calculated the distance of each transaction from its assigned cluster centroid *Used the 99th percentile as the anomaly threshold *Identified the top 1% farthest transactions as anomalies
+ Calculated the distance of each transaction from its assigned cluster centroid

+ Used the 99th percentile as the anomaly threshold

+ Identified the top 1% farthest transactions as anomalies

 5. Evaluation

  The detected anomalies were compared with the actual fraud labels using:

  Confusion Matrix

  Precision

  Recall

 6. Visualization

 PCA was used to reduce the features to two dimensions.

 Visualizations include:

  Elbow Method

  K-Means Clusters

  Anomalies vs Normal Transactions

  Confusion Matrix
+_ _ _

-Evaluation Metrics
+Evaluation Metrics:

  Precision: